graphcore/PopTransformer/README.md

 3. Run `make` to compile custom ops
 4. Run `pip install -r requirements.txt`

-If you are using M2000 or BOW-M2000, we provide a script to run in docker container by:
+If you are using M2000 or BOW-M2000, we provide a script to run in a docker container by:
 ```
 bash docker/setup_container.sh
 ```